adamrossnelson/colscore/colscore_varname_abbrevs.md

 CIP31CERT1
 Certificate of less than one academic year in Parks, Recreation, Leisure, And Fitness Studies.
-Cert. less than one academic yr in Parks, Recreation, Leisure, & Fitness Studies.
+Cert. <1 academic yr in Parks, Recreation, Leisure, & Fitness Studies.

 CIP31CERT2
 Certificate of at least one but less than two academic years in Parks, Recreation, Leisure, And Fitness Studies.
-Cert. at least one but less than two academicyrs in Parks, Recreation, Leisure, & Fitness Studies.
+Cert. >1<2 academicyrs in Parks, Recreation, Leisure, & Fitness Studies.

 CIP31ASSOC
 Associate degree in Parks, Recreation, Leisure, And Fitness Studies.
 Assoc. deg. in Parks, Recreation, Leisure, & Fitness Studies.

 CIP31CERT4
-Award of more than two but less than four academic years in Parks, Recreation, Leisure, And Fitness Studies.
+Award of at least two but less than four academic years in Parks, Recreation, Leisure, And Fitness Studies.
-Award more than two but less than four academicyrs in Parks, Recreation, Leisure, & Fitness Studies.
+Award >2<4 academicyrs in Parks, Recreation, Leisure, & Fitness Studies.

 CIP31BACHL
 Bachelor's degree in Parks, Recreation, Leisure, And Fitness Studies.